factcast/factcast/factcast-site/documentation-docsy/content/en/About/migration.md

 _This only applies if you are already using `factcast-snapshotcache-jdbc` in your project._

-In previous versions, the `last_accessed` timestamps was stored together with the snapshot in the same table.
-As postgres copies the entire row on updates, updating the last_accessed field for every read of a snapshot causes the snapshot being copied frequently without any need.
-Therefore, the timestamps are now stored in a separate table.
+In previous versions, the `last_accessed` timestamp was stored together with the snapshot in the same table.
+As postgres copies the entire row on updates, updating the `last_accessed` field for every read of a snapshot causes the snapshot being copied frequently without any need.
+Therefore, the timestamp is now stored in a separate table.

-Analog to the initial creation of the snapshot table, please also create a new table for the last_accessed timestamps (as documented [here](/Usage/factus/projections/snapshots/snapshot-caching)).
+Analog to the initial creation of the snapshot table, please also create a new table for the `last_accessed` timestamps (as documented [here](/Usage/factus/projections/snapshots/snapshot-caching)).

 #### Transfer existing timestamps